 University of Idaho

 Since 1889, the University of Idaho has provided motivated students with a transformative higher education experience that prepares them to solve real-world problems and achieve success in their lives and careers.
-Beginning with their beautiful residential campus in Moscow, the university’s reach extends throughout Idaho, serving over 11,000 students with educational centres in Coeur d’Alene, Boise and Idaho Falls, a research and extension centre in Twin Falls, plus Extension offices in 42 counties.
-One of only 72 land-grant universities nationwide, UI is a noted national leader in student-centred learning and interdisciplinary research that promotes public service.
-Their work serves businesses and communities, advancing the pursuit of diversity, citizenship and global outreach.
-They will be a leader among land-grant and flagship institutions in the 21st century by promoting an entrepreneurial spirit, embracing the contributions of multiple cultures, identities, and perspectives, and bringing together the talents and enthusiasm of faculty, staff, and students.
-They will be widely recognized as a creative university that is both environmentally and fiscally sustainable and is an engaged partner in addressing the changing needs of their stakeholders in Idaho, the nation, and the world.
+Beginning with beautiful residential campus in Moscow, the university’s reach extends throughout Idaho, serving over 12,000 students with educational centers in Coeur d’Alene, Boise and Idaho Falls, a research and extension center in Twin Falls, plus Extension offices in 42 counties.
+One of the nation’s land-grant research universities, U of I is a noted national leader in student-centered learning and interdisciplinary research that promotes public service.